130 – Interest and other investment income

 Bearer debt obligations

-You can calculate the interest you earned on bearer debt obligations, such as Treasury bills or bank acceptances, using the information provided on your RL-18 slip (or your T5008 slip if you did not receive an RL-18 slip) or on the statement of account or transaction record received from a stockbroker or an institution.
+You can calculate the interest you earned on bearer debt obligations, such as Treasury bills or bank acceptances, using your RL-18 slip, statements of account or transaction records.

-If you cashed in or disposed of the securities after the maturity date, the difference between the proceeds of disposition (box 21 of the RL-18 slip) and the price you paid for the securities constitutes interest income.
+If you cashed in or disposed of (sold, transferred, exchanged, gave, etc.) the securities after the maturity date, the difference between the proceeds of disposition (box 21 of the RL-18 slip) and the price you paid for the securities constitutes interest income.

 If you cashed in or disposed of the securities before the maturity date, the difference between the proceeds of disposition and the price you paid for the securities may also constitute a capital gain or loss.
 For more information, contact us.